 Planting trees to help reduce the negative impacts of deforestation, creating dance, music, arts or sports workshops for people of different socioeconomic or cultural backgrounds, or developing fun methods of helping kids in underserved communities understand the importance of education are all examples of projects you could do in various countries.
 While there is no pre-defined budget, try to make sure that your project will not rely on very expensive materials to implement.
 Also, be sure to keep in mind that it will take place over two weeks in the summer.

 Note: Domestic and international travel, necessary visa fees, room and board, and activities will all be covered in the full scholarship for winners.
-Extra spending money and any costs associated with getting a passport are not.
+Extra spending money, luggage fees, and any costs associated with getting a passport are not.

 For a complete list of rules, terms and conditions, click here.